Nursing Training Exam Failed: Retake & Options 2026

 Marie – Expert for Training Crises

-Marie advises trainees in health professions on exam problems and knows all retake options.
+Marie advises trainees in healthcare professions on exam problems and knows all retake options.

-General nursing training exam not passed - this affects 10-15% of all trainees.
+General nursing training exam failed – this affects 10-15% of all trainees.
 After three years of training, it's a shock, but no reason to panic.
 You have two retake attempts per exam part, and most pass on the second try.

-This article explains the retake regulations for written, oral, and practical exams, why so many fail the practical exam, and your options after final failure.
+This article explains the retake regulations for written, oral, and practical exams, why so many fail the practical exam, and your options after definitively failing.

 • 2 retake attempts per exam part (written, oral, practical)